wilburluce/ng-component-ideas/README.md

 #### Some Best Practices for Angular Components
-Having worked with Angular components for awhile, I have developed a few best practices that to me give a lot of value for the amount of effort to implement them.
-This discussion in no way attemps to cover the complete spectrum of best practices for components, just the most important from my own perspective.
-Here are the benefits:
+Having worked with Angular components for awhile, a couple of things stood out to me as problematic: 1) managing rxjs subscriptions (too much impertive code) and 2) writing components that only render when necessary.
+When I first looked at the OnPush change detection strategy it seemed like I was going from big guard rails to no guard rails - and I didnt feel like going there.
+Recently I discovered that something that helped me manage my subscriptions can also handle the smart change detection - the async pipe.
+So the following is going to go over what I have already been doing for components (combining observables and using the async pipe for subscribe/unsubscribe), but also add in the simple step to get OnPush change detection to improve component performance.
+Following this approach you should get the following benefits:

-1) Avoids subscribes and related cleanup in the component - a frequent source of memory leaks and runaway observables
+1) Avoid subscribes and related cleanup in the component - a frequent source of memory leaks and runaway observables
-2) Allows components to use the OnPush detection strategy without much extra code
+2) Allow components to use the OnPush detection strategy without much extra code
-3) Enables simpler unit tests since component methods often will use unwrapped data (easier to mock objects vs observables)
+3) Enable simpler unit tests since component methods often will use unwrapped data (easier to mock objects vs observables)
 4) Easier to review code.
 If a component follows this pattern, a reviewer will not have to dig deep into subscribe callbacks and cleanup.

 Note: the Angular async pipe is going to handle most of the work for us once we get things set up.
 Here is a link followed by a numbered list to highlight the key features from the description: